Culture & Institutional Excellence

 Diana Ortiz Giron, M.Div.

-Diana Ortiz Giron (she/her/ella) is the Director of Programming and Education in the Office of University Diversity and Inclusion (OUDI) at Cal Poly San Luis Obispo.
+Diana Ortiz Giron (she/her/ella) is the Director of Programming and Education in the Department of Culture and Institutional Excellence (CIX) at Cal Poly San Luis Obispo.
 She oversees a team of student interns and graduate assistants, manages the office’s signature events, and co-creates professional development opportunities for staff employees.
 Diana’s previous work experience includes managing a peer education intergroup dialogue program, overseeing affinity-based student affairs programming, and facilitating diversity education learning opportunities.
 She holds a B.A. in History with a minor in Chicana/o Latina/o Studies from Pomona College and an M.Div. in Religion, Ethics, and Politics from Harvard University.

 Sarah Macdonald.